Laurens-Veltman/openai_tts_api/README.md

 # OpenAI TTS API

-This project provides a FastAPI-based web service for generating text-to-speech (TTS) audio using the demo service on openai.fm.
+A FastAPI-based web service for generating text-to-speech (TTS) audio using the demo service on openai.fm.
 The API converts input text into speech, which is downloaded as a MP3 file.

 ## Features: